Committees & Chairs

 Mary Reiten, Esq.

-The purpose of the ADR Committee is to administer the Chapter mediation program in coordination with the Chapter Office.
+The purpose of the Alternative Dispute Resolution (ADR) Committee is to administer the Chapter’s Mediation Program in coordination with the Chapter Office.

 Business Partners Committee

 The Business Partners Committee is made up of WSCAI Business Partner Members.
 The goal of this committee is to maximize the value on this investment, both qualitatively and quantitatively.

 The Business Partners Committee seeks to accomplish this goal in several ways:

 - Through improved sponsorship opportunities for Business Partners